ashmunji/gatsby-starter-novela/content/posts/2020-04-27-Living-Room-Accent-Wall/index.md

 ## DIY Accent Wall

-Hello people!!
+Hello beautiful people! :)

 How are you guys doing?
-Trying to keep yourselves occupied during this lockdown?
+Trying to keep yourselves occupied during the lockdown?
 Here's a simple DIY to keep you busy for a while.

 Don't we all love coming home to a beautiful space?
 Some say how we decorate our home is a reflection of our personality.
 Whether you're a believer in this saying or not, whether you like clean, minimalistic spaces, bright or bold spaces, we all have a preference. <del>Well, mostly.</del>